This topic discusses the options for preserving the layout information of components on the EventFlow Editor canvas.

 Select the down-pointing triangle from the Project Explorer view's toolbar.

-.sblayout files again, go through the same steps, this time clearing the check box.
+files again, go through the same steps, this time selecting the check box.

 When a module has separate

-.sblayout files, you can recombine the two by removing the
+.sblayout files, you can recombine the two by restoring the view of

 .sbappfile is open in Studio when you remove the